abmu/comp2-coursework-1/README.md

    ```bash
    ./a.out (0-9) (0-9) (N E S W) | java -jar "drawapp-3.0.jar"
    ```
-   Replace (0-9) with the X and Y positions on the grid, and (N E S W) with the initial cardinal direction (due to the nature of the algorithm the direction won't really make a difference).
+   Replace (0-9) (0-9) with an X and Y position on the grid, and (N E S W) with a cardinal direction (due to the nature of the algorithm this initial direction won't really make a difference).
 If the chosen grid position is already occupied, the program will not run, so select a different location if needed.

 The grid can be adjusted by editing the `grid.txt` file.